-The Alberta stroke programe early CT score (ASPECTS) is a 10-point quantitative topographic CT scan score used in patients with middle cerebral artery (MCA) stroke.
-Segmental assessment of MCA territory is made and 1 point is removed from the initial score of 10 if there is evidence of infarction in that region.
+The Alberta stroke programme early CT score (ASPECTS) 1 is a 10-point quantitative topographic CT scan score used in patients with middle cerebral artery stroke.
+It has also been adapted for the posterior circulation (see below).

 - internal capsule

 - M1: "anterior MCA cortex," corresponding to frontal operculum

 - M2: "MCA cortex lateral to insular ribbon" corresponding to anterior temporal lobe

 - M3: "posterior MCA cortex" corresponding to posterior temporal lobe

 - M4: "anterior MCA territory immediately superior to M1"

 - M5: "lateral MCA territory immediately superior to M2"